 Curtis Lewis, Ph.
 D.

-Dr. Lewis is nationally known and recognized for his dedication to building culturally relevant learning communities for students of color.
+Dr. Lewis has been nationally recognized for his dedication to building culturally relevant learning communities for students of color.
 He was selected to the third cohort of the nationally recognized America Achieves Fellowship for Teachers and Principals.
-He actively participated – as a facilitator – in Ford’s Men of Courage event in Baltimore; a national program committed to changing the narrative for African American males.
+He actively participated – as facilitator – in Ford’s Men of Courage event in Baltimore; a national program committed to changing the narrative for African American males.
 His published works include a chapter in “Mentoring African American Males: A Research Design Comparison Perspective” (2014).
-In 2015 he met with former Secretary of Education Arne Duncan, and senior U.S. Department of Education officials for two days of learning and advising at the White House.
-This was part of the Principals at ED effort.
+In 2015 he met with former Secretary of Education Arne Duncan, senior U.S. Department of Education officials for two days of learning and advising at the White House, as part of the Principals at ED effort.
 In May 2017, he was a full scholarship recipient to learn in partnership with other superintendents, principals, and district innovative leaders in the Leading Educator Program at the Arizona State University GSV Summit.

+Curtis Lewis, Ph.
+D.